Yooka-Laylee and the Impossible Lair: Reception

-Yooka-Laylee and the Impossible Lair received generally positive reviews upon release according to review aggregator Metacritic.
+Yooka-Laylee and the Impossible Lair received generally positive reviews upon release according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 82% of critics.
 IGN gave the game a glowing review, calling it an "excellent modernized spin on the 2D platformer".
 Game Informer also spoke highly, praising the game's great replay value and fresh perspective on the 2D platforming genre.
 Eurogamers Tom Phillips called the game "a far more polished game than the studio's predecessor", citing the more modern game designs.

 Despite the game's mainly positive reviews, some journalists found issues with the game's design.
 Destructoids Brett Makedonski, while having enjoyed the game overall, described the levels and controls as "not innovative" and "good enough".
 Hayden Dingman of PC World found the game's difficulty too "taxing" to be enjoyable, giving it 3/5 stars.